 Fred Harvey was just 15 years old when he emigrated to the United States from Liverpool, England.
 He first worked as a dishwasher in New York for just $2 per day.
 Saving his money he soon moved on to New Orleans where he worked again in the restaurant business learning the trade from the ground up.

 In 1853, he moved on once again, this time to St. Louis, Missouri.
 Six years later, he and a partner opened a restaurant in St. Louis.
-Alas, it was the just the day before the Civil War broke out.
+Alas, it was just the day before the Civil War broke out.
 His partner soon joined the Confederacy and with no patrons coming through the door, Harvey was broke.

 During this time, the young entrepreneur noticed that the lunchrooms serving rail passengers were deplorable and most trains did not have dining cars, even on extended trips.
-The custom at the time was typically to make dining stops every 100 miles or so.
+The custom at the time was typical to make dining stops every 100 miles or so.
 Sometimes there would be a restaurant at the station, but more often than not, there was nothing to feed the famished travelers.
 The dining stops were also short, no longer than an hour, and the passengers were expected to find a restaurant, order their meal, and get served in this short amount of time.
 Remember, in those days, there were no fast food restaurants.

 When the train was ready to go, it left, often leaving passengers stranded at the station.
 Seeing all this, Fred Harvey drew on his prior restaurant experience and came up with a new idea.
 However, when he approached his manager with the concept of building a network of restaurants along the AT&SF railroad line, it was refused.
 This changed in a chance meeting with Charles Morse, superintendent of the AT&SF.
 Again, Harvey pitched his idea.
 Morse, who was a gourmet, loved the concept and fully supported Harvey.